 Madison College is one of the top five diesel schools in the nation, according to SkillsUSA.
 MATC's Diesel & Heavy Equipment Technician program works with an active advisory committee made up of over 30 local industry businesses, with industry partners throughout Wisconsin.
 Students who choose the Associate Degree Path (AAS) will put in 432 hours of work as a PAID intern with one of our industry partners, gaining more hands-on, real-world experience and receiving a jumpstart on an excellent career.

-The Diesel & Heavy Equipment Technician program is certified by NATEF/ASE and holds master certification in medium/heavy duty trucks.
+The Diesel & Heavy Equipment Technician program is certified by the ASE Education Foundation and by Automotive Service Excellence and holds master certification in medium/heavy duty trucks.

 As a student in the Diesel program, you will diagnose, service and repair:

 - Air conditioning and transport refrigeration systems

 - Perform preventive maintenance on major diesel systems.

 - Learn effective customer service skills for the diesel industry.

 - Work on diesel trucks in simulated shop environments.